TheJumpCloud/jumpcloud-ADMU/ReadMe.md

 ![admu-landging-image](https://github.com/TheJumpCloud/jumpcloud-ADMU/wiki/images/ADMU-landing.png)

+Active directory accounts on a system cannot be directly taken-over by the JumpCloud agent.
+Those account must first be converted to a local account before the JumpCloud agent can take-over and manage that account on a given system.

 ### Who should use it?

-The JumpCloud ADMU is designed for Active Directory or Azure AD migration scenarios, it can be utilized by admins who wish to migrate off AD or Azure AD and onto JumpCloud while keeping user profiles intact.
+Admins who currently manage AD systems & users and want to migrate can use the JumpCloud ADMU to automate the otherwise tedious tasks that would be required to onboard AD-managed systems and users to JumpCloud.
+The ADMU can migrate systems off AD or Azure AD and onto JumpCloud while keeping user profiles intact.

 ### What is it?

 The JumpCloud Active Directory Migration Utility or ADMU is designed to convert Windows non-local user profiles to local profiles which can then be managed by JumpCloud.
+At a high level, net-new user accounts are provisioned and given access to a AD-managed user's data and preferences.

 ### Why do I need it?